Gilligan’s Island Transcript

 DREAM SEQUENCE - EXT.
 JAPANESE SAILOR COMPOUND - DAY

-Mr. Howell is locked in the men's cell by the Japanese Sailor.
+The Japanese sailor locks Mr. Howell in the men's cell with Professor.

 PROFESSOR